 The parking entrance to the venue is nothing special but the entrance once you are inside is actually quite nice.
 The venue will also cancel your vendor’s and guest’s parking ticket if you ask.

 I didn’t use the system but it looked as if the only inputs available were and RCA input panel on the wall.
 I didn’t see any VGA or HDMI inputs.
-HDMI being the standard now days.
+HDMI is the standard nowadays.

 Although there is a mixing board and speakers around the whole room, the speakers are of not good quality.
 They are ok for speeches but are rather “tinny” sounding with no low end.
 I used them as a supplement to my professional speakers on stage for speeches but the house system is inadequate to play your dance music.

 The dance floor is large and accommodating.
 At 300 guests, there is ample room for your dance and you can use it to highlight extra entertainment and it works well or if you have a dance group wanting to do a performance.